How to Layer Your Products for the Most Effective Skincare Regimen

 Step 5: Moisturizers

-Seal it all in moisturizer.
+Seal it all in with a moisturizer.
 Moisturizers are usually thicker in consistency because they are designed to absorb slower than your other products—this helps to lock in the moisture and protect your skin.
 Gel-cream, lotion, or rich cream?
 You decide.
 If you're an oil person, this is where you'd want to layer it in—either on top of or instead of moisturizer.

 Step 6: Spot Treatment